eegli/spotify-history/README.md

 ## Getting started

 Before you start, it's recommended you [setup a budget in AWS](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-create.html#create-cost-budget).
 You will need to set a budget of at least \$1.
-[More about billing and if this project is "really" free](#about-billing)
+[More about billing and if this project is "really" free](#about-billing).

 The following steps have to be done only one time, stick through it!